Characters of the Final Fantasy VII series: Red 13

-Red XIII (レッドXIII, Reddo Sātīn), birth name Nanaki (ナナキ), is a powerful, intelligent member of an unnamed feline species with the ability to speak.
+Red XIII (レッドXIII, Reddo Sātīn), birth name Nanaki (ナナキ), is a powerful and intelligent member of an unnamed feline species with the ability to speak.
 In Final Fantasy VII, he temporarily joins Cloud's team after they rescue him from Hojo at the Shinra building.
 Red XIII believed that his father, Seto, was a coward who abandoned their home, Cosmo Canyon, during a war with the Gi Tribe.
-Upon returning to Cosmo Canyon, however, his adoptive grandfather, Bugenhagen, brings Red XIII to the petrified body of Seto and reveals that he had sacrificed his life to save the village and single-handedly fought the entire invading army.
-Learning the truth, Red XIII becomes inspired and gains the courage to permanently join Cloud's group.
+However, upon returning to Cosmo Canyon, his adoptive grandfather, Bugenhagen, brings Red XIII to Seto's petrified body and reveals that he sacrificed himself to save the village and fought against the invading army.
+After learning the truth, Red XIII gains the courage to permanently join Cloud's group.
 Red XIII makes additional appearances throughout the Compilation.
 In Before Crisis, he defends a female of his species named Deneh and is subsequently captured by the Turks.
 In the On the Way to a Smile novella "Case of Nanaki", Red XIII struggles with the knowledge that he will outlive his friends.
-He also appears briefly in Advent Children and Dirge of Cerberus; in the former, he aids in the fight against the rogue summoned monster Bahamut SIN, and in the latter he is briefly glimpsed resting with Shelke during the ending.
-In Final Fantasy VII Lateral Biography Turks -The Kids Are Alright-, he saves a young girl from drowning, and briefly encounters Turk member Tseng.
+He also appears briefly in Advent Children and Dirge of Cerberus; in the former, he aids in the fight against Bahamut SIN, and in the latter he is seen resting with Shelke during the ending.
+In Final Fantasy VII Lateral Biography Turks -The Kids Are Alright-, he saves a young girl from drowning and briefly encounters Tseng.

-Red XIII was the fourth character to be created by Nomura, who wanted a four-legged playable character in the cast despite inevitable graphical difficulties.
+Red XIII was the fourth character to be created by Nomura, who wanted a quadrupedal playable character in the cast despite the graphical difficulties it would pose.
 He was originally conceived as a member of SOLDIER.
-His standard name, "Red XIII", was thought up by Nomura during the concept stage because he wanted something that didn't sound like a normal name.
+His standard name, "Red XIII", was thought up by Nomura during the concept stage because he wanted something that did not sound like a normal name.
 The final name came from combining the character's hair color with the number 13, an unlucky number.
 His real name, Nanaki, was chosen by other staff members.
-Nomura gave Red XIII tattoos and a general Native American motif.
-The character's tail having a flame at its tip was made to add more color.
 The name Nanaki was chosen due to its Native American sound, which linked with Red XIII's theme and backstory.
-Red XIII's limited appearance in Advent Children was due to difficulties with accurately animating the character's hair in a realistic manner.
+Nomura gave Red XIII tattoos and a general Native American motif; his tail having a flame at its the tip was to add more color.
+Red XIII's limited appearance in Advent Children was due to difficulties with accurately animating his hair realistically.
 For his action scenes, four separate CGI layers had to be created and overlapped.
-In English he is voiced by Liam O'Brien in Advent Children and Max Mittelman in Final Fantasy VII Remake.
-In Japanese, he is voiced by Masachika Ichimura in Advent Children, and Kappei Yamaguchi in Remake.